PatrikAAberg/dmce/README.md

     $ git diff

+Note, doxygen annotations are treated as code.
+Changing a doxygen comments may result in that following source code declaration gets instrumented.

 Go into the patchcov directory again to build and run the tests.
 Note!
 Since the probe being used here can collect data from several executables, make sure to remove any old /tmp/$USER/dmce/dmcebuffer.bin file if it is not the intention to collect several runs in the same file:

     $ rm -f /tmp/$USER/dmce/dmcebuffer.bin